EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 ### Espressif ESP8266<!--! {#menu_walk_espressif_esp8266} -->

-This code is for the Espressif ESP8266 or ESP32 operating with "AT" firmware.
+This code is for the Espressif ESP8266 operating with "AT" firmware.
 To create a EspressifESP8266 object we need to know

 - the serial object name,